ash-bell/viral_phylogenetics/README.md

 # make a tree with 50 random starting+most pasimonious trees, with 2000 rounds of bootstrapping
 $ raxml-ng --all --msa viral.msa --model GTR+G --prefix T5 --threads 1 --tree pars{50},rand{50} --bs-trees 2000
 ```
 7b.
 Because we are using a multi gene tree, genes can mutate and different rates #biology.
 Each gene may have mutations specific to them, therefore if we use the same model for all genes, this may be incorrect.
-To get around this, we partition up an MSA by genes, and run a model on each, combining the results after.
-IMPORTANT: This does not affect the structure of the tree drastically (if at all) so is not recomended, but I have included this just in case.
+To get around this, we partition up an MSA by genes, and run a model on each, combining the results after. **IMPORTANT:** This does not affect the structure of the tree drastically (if at all) so is not recomended, but I have included this just in case.
 To do this, you need to make a file like below.
-You may need to do some re-jiggling of the numbers if your MSA file has been trimmed.
+You may need to do some re-jiggling of the numbers if your MSA file has been trimmed. **IMPORTANT:** If you are making a tree of organisms that are very closely related, you need the dev verion of [raxml-ng](https://github.com/amkozlov/raxml-ng/wiki/Installation#building-development-branch)

 ```
 $ for i in *_trm_final.afa; do echo $i $(grep -v ">" $i | awk 'NR%2==0' | head -n 1 | wc -c); done